Data Journeys: Treating Data Like Your Users

 The first step to fully understanding your data movements is by whiteboarding your system.
 Starting with broad strokes, you’ll want to see how recordsets interact with each other, as well as listing where in the application they are accessible to users.

-• Are they full optimised?
+- Are they fully optimised?

-• Are they necessary to regular operation?
+- Are they necessary for regular operation?

 How can I Map my Data?